-- To drain excess oil, put the cooked pieces on a paper-lined plate.
+- Also, to drain excess oil put the cooked pieces on a paper-lined plate.
 You may have to put some more oil in the pan before starting with another batch.

 - This dish makes for a great lunchbox meal!
 Serve with pork or beef.